mmistakes/minimal-mistakes/_posts/2024-05-29-neural-programs.md

 We say that this method of aggregation uses the `add-mult` semiring, but a different method of aggregation called the `min-max` semiring uses `min` instead of `mult` and `max` instead of `add`.
 Different semirings might be more or less ideal depending on the task.

 We restate the predicted distributions from the neural model and show the resulting prediction vector after aggregation.
-Hover over the elements to see where they originated from in $p_a$ and $p_b$.
+Hover over the elements to see where they originated from in the predicted distributions.

 <head>
 <meta charset="UTF-8">